jfqd/kivitendo_rest_api/README.md

   # create a secret for the application
   bundle exec rails secret

-  # and copy it into the secret.yml.enc
+  # and copy it into the credentials file
   # together with the http-basic
   # credentials and the database-url
-  # see secrets.yml.bak for reference
+  # see credentials.bak for reference
-  bundle exec rails secrets:setup bundle exec rails secrets:edit
+  bundle exec rails credentials:edit --environment production

   # start the webserver
   bundle exec passenger start -d